Labour Day

-Labour Day (Labor Day in the United States) is an annual holiday to celebrate the achievements of workers.
-Labour Day has its origins in the labour union movement, specifically the eight-hour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.
+Labour Day is an official public holiday in many countries.
+The actual date of the holiday can vary, as the map illustrates.
+For instance, in North America, it is celebrated on the first Monday in September.
+In other parts of the world, it is often celebrated on the first Monday in May.
+It is an annual day of celebration of the labour movement and the institution of achievements.
+It has its origins in the labour union movement, specifically the eight-hour day movement, which advocated eight hours for work, eight hours for recreation, and eight hours for rest.

-For most countries, Labour Day is synonymous with, or linked with, International Workers' Day, which occurs on 1 May.
-For other countries, Labour Day is celebrated on a different date, often one with special significance for the labour movement in that country.
-Labour Day is a public holiday in many countries.
+In most countries, Labour Day is synonymous with, or linked with, International Workers' Day, which happens on 1 May, although celebrated on the first Monday in September in North America.
+It was originally chosen to commemorate the 1886 general strike which culminated in the Haymarket affair.
+In most countries Labour Day is celebrated either on the first Monday in September or on 1 May as indicated in global map.
+Labour Day is a public / statutory holiday as indicated.

 International Workers' Day

-For most countries, "Labour Day" is synonymous with, or linked with, International Workers' Day, which occurs on 1 May.
-Some countries vary the actual date of their celebrations so that the holiday occurs on a Monday close to 1 May.
+For many countries, "Labour Day" is synonymous with, or linked with, International Workers' Day, which occurs on 1 May.
+International Workers' Day commemorates the 1886 Haymarket affair in Chicago, when there was a general strike for the eight-hour workday.

-Some countries have a holiday at or around this date, but it is not a 'Labour day' celebration.
+Some countries have a holiday at or around this date, but it is not a Labour Day celebration.
+Others celebrate Labour Day on the first Monday after 1 May.

 Other dates

 Australia

-Labour Day in Australia is a public holiday on dates which vary between states and territories.
+Labour Day is a public holiday in Australia on dates which vary between states and territories.
 In some states the date commemorates the Eight Hours Day march (see below).
 It is the first Monday in October in the Australian Capital Territory, New South Wales and South Australia.
-In Victoria and Tasmania, it is the second Monday in March (though the latter calls it Eight Hours Day).
+In Victoria and Tasmania, it is the second Monday in March (though the latter calls it the Eight Hours Day).
 In Western Australia, Labour Day is the first Monday in March.
 In Queensland and the Northern Territory, Labour Day occurs on the first Monday in May (though the latter calls it May Day).
 It is on the fourth Monday of March in the territory of Christmas Island.

+Victoria

 The first march for an eight-hour day by the labour movement occurred in Melbourne on 21 April 1856.
-On this day stonemasons and building workers on building sites around Melbourne stopped work and marched from the University of Melbourne to Parliament House to achieve an eight-hour day.
-Their direct action protest was a success, and they are noted as being among the first organized workers in the world to achieve an 8-hour day, with no loss of pay.
+On this day, stonemasons and building workers on building sites around Melbourne stopped work and marched from the University of Melbourne to Parliament House to achieve an eight-hour day.
+Their direct action protest was a success, and they are noted as being among the first organised workers in the world to achieve an eight-hour day, with no loss of pay.